malli2017/location-service-workshop/assignments/assignment-5-create-a-pipeline.md

 # Assignment 5 Create a CI/CD pipeline

- 1. This assignment requires that you've completed [assignment 2](assignment-2-install-docker-jenkins.md)
+ 1. This assignment requires that you've completed [assignment 2](assignment-2-install-docker-jenkins.md) In step

  2. Now open Jenkins.
 Goto the buildserver IP address in the browser with port number 8080